SRGSSR/srgdataprovider-ios/docs/SERVICE_AVAILABILITY.md

 Integration Layer services are not available for all business units.
 The following document describes the availability of all services supported by the SRG Data Provider library, depending on the business unit which a data provider has been created with.

 The maximum page size for all services supporting pagination is 100.
-The default page size is 10.
+The default page size is defined by the Integration Layer and is 10.
 A special _unlimited_ page size is available for some requests to return all entries at once.

 #### Remark